ROCK AND DUNGENESS CRAB FISHING

 Where To Catch Rock Crabs

-along the rock edges, because they are hiding on the bottom in these areas.
-You can also target them
+the rock edges, because they are hiding on the bottom in these areas.
+You can also target them from a boat

 Keep Crab Meat Cold

-sun, on the bank, or in a bucket of water too long on warm days.
-I bring a five gallon bucket with me, and
+on the bank, or in a bucket of water too long on warm days.
+I bring a five gallon bucket with me, and fill it

-fill it partially with sea water, and put them in the bucket.
-I don’t let them stay there too long before I
+partially with sea water, and put them in the bucket.
+I don’t let them stay there too long before I throw them

-and rock crabs, during certain times of the year, will have a poisonous part of their head, so be sure to
+Dungeness crabs and rock crabs, during certain times of the year, will have a poisonous part of their head, so

-follow the regulations on when it’s safe to catch, keep, and eat them.
-You should also clean the heads
+be sure to follow the regulations on when it’s safe to catch, keep, and eat them.
+You should also clean the

 My Son Alex Catches His First Rock Crab